|Abbreviation to be used in the application form||Code||Number of first-year places|

 Programme Aims and Features

-The BA(ArchStud) programme provides multiple opportunities for knowledge exchange within Hong Kong and China, including a full term of study at the faculty’s Shanghai Study Centre, study tours to foundational sites of Asian architecture and urbanism, and practical experience on real-world projects through the faculty’s Community Projects Workshop.
-Courses in the programme include Architectural Design, History and Theory of Architecture, Technology, and Visual Communication.
+The BA(AS) program offers numerous opportunities for knowledge exchange and international experience, including study-abroad at the Faculty’s Shanghai Study Centre, semester exchanges with leading international schools of architecture, study trips to foundational sites of Asian architecture and urbanism, and hands-on experience through the summer field studies workshops.
+Courses in the program are offered in the areas of Architectural Design, History and Theory of Architecture, Technology, and Visual Communication.

-The BA(ArchStud) degree is recognised by the Commonwealth Association of Architects (CAA), the Hong Kong Institute of Architects (HKIA), the Architects Registration Board (ARB) and the Royal Institute of British Architects (RIBA).
+The BA(AS) degree is recognized by the Commonwealth Association of Architects (CAA), Hong Kong Institute of Architects (HKIA), the Architects Registration Board (ARB) and the Royal Institute of British Architects (RIBA).

 The BA(AS) program provides an excellent general education that gives students the confidence to pursue careers both within design professions and further afield.
 Students who have successfully completed the BA(AS) program may apply to enter a two-year Master of Architecture curriculum -- either at the University of Hong Kong or elsewhere -- and afterwards pursue professional qualifications and registration as an architect.

 Qualified architects are employed by both the private and the public sectors.